 I wanted to take a moment to post some of the great things I've learned as I network and share at the Illinois Computer Educators Conference in St. Charles, IL.
 One of my favorite things about going to conferences is seeing the people I've been learning from online through my PLN on twitter Face to Face!

 Today I had the honor of conducting my first workshop at an ICE conference.
 I had a group of 15 teachers & technology integrationists learning how to Create on iPads.
 We used my website to guide us through a few lessons designed to help attendees become familiar with techniques, project ideas, and apps.
-We had fun mirroring our projects up on the screen using airplay and the Airserver app
+We had fun mirroring our projects up on the screen using airplay and the Airserver app.

 Thanks to the folks at Percolator app and Doink app for donating app codes to my workshop attendees.
 They were a BIG hit!

 On Friday, I presented a session called, Creative Digital Art Projects that put STEAM into STEM where I shared a whole bunch of ideas, student projects, videos, etc. from my art program.
 I had a nice size audience, a borrowed speaker system from Carol Broos (thank you) because the room was too large for my little speaker, and a VIP attendee named Wesley Fryer.
 He blogged his notes from my presentation on his Speed of Creativity site here.
 He put out the tweet below about my presentation.

 Click the image to view it larger

 If you want to learn more about how we have used the DOINK app in art class you can read the article in the Jan-Feb edition of iPhone Life Magazine, or read my blog post with video of students working, a tutorial of how to create, and their finished projects, or you can join me at the MINICON conference this Saturday (only $5) where we will draw together on the iPads.
 I will have DOINK app codes to raffle at the end of the session!

 You won't see me at the MacWorld conference, but you will see our art program mentioned by iPad artist Sumit Vishwakarma.
 He asked if he could include images and a video from what we do in Dryden's art room on iPad's in his presentation.
 Below is a piece of his interview by Nomad (who makes a great ipad brush/stylus).

 Click here or the image below to read the whole article.

-I shared the video and slides I gave to Sumit for his presentation on this previous post
+I shared the video and slides I gave to Sumit for his presentation on this previous post.

 While I was at my art education conference in Lisle, IL, I received a tweet from a friend who was attending the Set Connections/SPUN Conference in Park Ridge, IL indicating that our students' video was used as an example in the Keynote presentation from the St. Louis HS Video teacher/presenter, Don Goble.
-After a few tweets back and forth (see below) I was given a link to this video compilation
+After a few tweets back and forth (see below) I was given a link to this video compilation.

 Dryden Fugleflick Filmmakers should be very honored that their video was lifted up as an example of students creating not just consuming.
 That's what the ARTS are all about and I'm very proud of my Dryden Artists who inspire others with their creations!

-Watch Push Up Your Sleeves as our Video Logo here
+Watch Push Up Your Sleeves as our Video Logo here.

 Update: I had a chance to chat with Carol Broos via Skype during our Arts Education Podcast called the aRTs Roundtable via Edreach.
 We chatted about our PLN, conferences, and how staying connected online through twitter has helped us grow and make positive changes for our classrooms.
 View her blog post about this here.

 I am fortunate to be in a district that believes in providing professional development to their art teachers.
 I will be attending and presenting at the Illinois Art Education Association conference today and tomorrow.

-Today I will present on Creative Digital Art Projects
+Today I will present on Creative Digital Art Projects (view the companion site).

 Dr. Craig Roland was the keynote speaker on Friday.
 He talked about building a Personal Learning Network to energize your teaching and open the doors of opportunity for students.
 He used this slide in his presentation showing me with three others in my PLN, Theresa McGee (IL), Samantha Melvin (TX) and Suzanne Tiedemann (NJ).
 We presented a sessions called Dynamic Collaborations and iPads in Art at last year's NAEA conference.

 Our 4th grader, Kenzie will be honored on Saturday for having a piece chosen for the IAEA Student Art Show.
 Her piece (created when she was in 3rd grade) was one of only 40 selected to travel the state in this year long exhibit.

 Interested in learning about this project?
 View my post about Our Wish for the World

 This year I submitted a proposal to present at the K12onlineconference.org I'm not the only one from my PLN participating so make sure you mark your calendars:

-(My presentation teaser is below or at this link
+(My presentation teaser is below or at this link)

 Karyn Keenan on Twitter @Karenteaches

 Chicago, Illinois, USA

 A Digital Journey with Primary Students and No Budget!

 Lake Forest, Illinois, USA

-Implementing the Flipped ClassroomIan Sands on Twitter @iansands
+Ian Sands on Twitter @iansands

 Apex, North Carolina, USA